 Could Chicklet and Bazooka have avoided running into the moving car if they had learned “Wait and Stay?”

-by Leigh Pyron
+Written By Leigh Pyron

 I’m sure the first thing you’re thinking is Oh my gosh! are they alright?
 Yes, they did survive the collision with only minor injuries, thank goodness!